BastienFoucher/Grenat.Functional.DDD/README.md

 Behind the scenes, they:
 1. Unwrap the inner value of the `Entity<T>` modify.
 2. Unwrap the inner value of the container (an `Entity<V>`, a `ValueObject<V>`, an `Option<V>`, ...) that is passed as a parameter.
-3. Modify the targeted property of the `Entity<T>` thanks the setter function.
+3. Modify a target property of the `Entity<T>` thanks the setter function.
 4. And they wrap the result in an new instance of `Entity<T>`.

 If one of the `Entity` or `ValueObject` parameter is invalid, then the resulting `Entity<T>` will become invalid too.